pactus-project/pactus-website/content/blog/2026-02-01-newsletter-jan-2026.md

 comfortable, join the discussions.
 Share ideas.
 Ask questions.
 Help newcomers.
 Build the community.

-**Help with documentation and translations.** Not everyone speaks English.
-Not everyone understands technical jargon.
-If you can help make Pactus more accessible, you're doing crucial work.
+**Help with documentation.** Clear, accurate documentation is critical at this stage.
+If you notice gaps, unclear explanations, or outdated sections, helping improve the docs makes Pactus easier to use and build on.

 Every contribution matters.
 Every voice counts.